juanjuanzero/CCI.ArraysAndStrings/ArraysAndStrringsProblems/Problem1.5/Question5.md

     * If not, then increment a counter by one.
 If the counter is already one, then return false.
 Continue.
 * Time Complexity: O(n)

-# CCI Answer
-* The first solution happens to be the Brute Force since you'll have to go through all of the items in the input string.
-But you can make small optimizations to the code.